sconnel42/wedding-website/README.md

 ### TODO:

 #### Frontend
-- Remove alt text/title fields from images
-- Dynamically get all images from folder
-- Remove imgs/
-- Write actual content in About Us
-- Fill in information about church/venue
 - Clear forms on submit
 - Component-ize the different sections
 - Show success/failure message on submit